netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 ## Probe Fingerprinting

-An endpoint may probe multiple paths to determine the best path(s) for a given usecase.
-One example of probing packets are packets that measure round-trip time (RTT).
+An endpoint may probe multiple paths to determine the best path(s) for a given use case.
+One example of probing packets is packets that measure round-trip time (RTT).

 Probing packets may be detected if they are sent in bulk, to the same destination, in regular intervals, and all with slightly different paths attached.

-This can be used to fingerprinting an endpoints or their intentions (applications may have unique intervals defined).
+This can be used to fingerprint an endpoint or their intentions (applications may have unique intervals defined).

 This can be mitigated by varying and generally reducing the